 First, wad the paper all up.
-Yes!
+Yes, really!
 Cumple and crinkle it uniformly.
-This process starts by making crinklyness a uniform texture instead of a blemish, so gather your family and crunch, wad, and fold your way to paper with lots of crinkles and ridges.
+This process helps make wrinkles and folds a uniform texture instead of a blemish.
+Gather your family and crunch, wad, fold, or even stomp your way to paper with lots of crinkles, wrinkles, and ridges.

-Next, smooth the paper out one sheet at a time on an ironing board and with your iron set to a high-steam output, begin to iron your paper.
-You won’t remove the creases entirely, but as the paper becomes uniformly flat, the creases will become decoration on the paper rather than ridges to be felt.
+Next, smooth the paper out one sheet at a time on an ironing board.
+With your iron set to a high-steam output, begin to iron your paper.
+You won’t remove the creases entirely, but as the paper becomes crisp and uniformly flat, the creases will become decoration on the paper rather than ridges that can be seen or felt.
 (If your iron doesn’t have steam, or the steam is not dampening your paper enough, a wet washcloth wiped over the paper before ironing will work just as well)

 How to Make a Paper Doll Chain